mkaminsky11/scripts/README.md

 git clone https://github.com/mkaminsky11/cyberpatriot.git
 cd cyberpatriot
-cd commands # has all of the commands to run sudo python update.py #or whatever other command you want to run
+cd commands # has all of the commands to run sudo python update.py # or whatever other command you want to run
+# NOTE: MUST RUN AS SUDO!
 ```

 ## COMMANDS